nus-cs2103-AY2223S1/tp/docs/team/lianguoyang.md

 ### Project: TABS

 TABS is a desktop scheduler application used by students managing team projects.
-It allows the user who is a student to view a project’s members and their workload, allocate tasks to them and get reminders on upcoming deadlines or deliverables.
+It allows the user who is a student to view a project’s members and their workload, allocate tasks to them.

 Given below are my contributions to the project.